VoidWitch/SC2001/README.md

 - time complexity for all 3 cases

 Algorithm Analysis (Empirical)
-1. Number of key comparisons Vs. input size
+1. With the value of S fixed, plot the number of key comparisons over different sizes of the input list n.
-2. Number of key comparisons Vs. S value
+3. With the input size n fixed, plot the number of key comparisons over different values of S.
-3. Determining the optimal value for S
+4. Using different sizes of input datasets, determine the optimal value for S

 Comparing Hybrid Sort and the original Merge Sort algorithm
 - performance: how much faster is it